 How to Show Google You’re Local

-- Signup for reviews sites like Yelp, Yellow Pages and BBB.
-The consistent presence of your address on these site shows that you’re a real business and you are where you say you are.
+The consistent presence of your address on these sites shows that you’re a real business and you are where you say you are.

 How to Get Traffic to Your Website